-About the Mathematics and Statistics Department
+About the Mathematics and Statistics School

-Head of Department: Professor Jennifer Brown
+Head of School: Professor Jennifer Brown

 Mathematics and statistics are living subjects with new processes, techniques and theories constantly being devised, tested and explored.
 The extensive use of the computer in a wide range of academic areas has led to an increasing demand for mathematical and statistical analysis in many fields previously unconcerned with mathematics.
 This means that mathematicians and statisticians are being asked to develop new tools and techniques to deal with problems in areas from business management to biology, as well as considering new insights being opened up in the more traditional areas of physical science and engineering.
 All this activity leads not only to new applications of mathematics and statistics, but also to new theoretical work on the structure of the mathematics involved.